JaqiKal/task-master/README.md

 ### Flowchart

 To follow best practice, a flowchart was created for the app's logic, and mapped out before coding began using a free version of [Draw.io](https://www.drawio.com/).
-Please note, the flowchart provided is designed to offer a simplified visual overview of the Task Master application's core workflow.
+Please note, that the flowchart provided is designed to offer a simplified visual overview of the Task Master application's core workflow.
 While it captures the essential operations and user interactions, some implementation details and error-handling mechanisms are abstracted for clarity.
 The actual application logic may involve additional steps and checks not depicted in the flowchart.

 ![Flowchart](/documentation/images/flowchart.webp)